 When choosing a mat for playtime, there are a couple of things to consider.
 First, making sure it is soft enough to catch a “heavy head” when your baby gets tired, but not so soft that it becomes a safety hazard.
 Next, making sure it is made of a material that can easily be washed either with a quick wipe with a damp cloth or in the washing machine.

 Finally, we recommend choosing a mat with muted colors and simple patterns that will allow it to fade into the background and not be a distraction to your baby’s play.
-Other Monti Kids families report that the rugs made by Little Nomads as well as Ruggable have been great options for their play spaces and babies.
+Some Monti Kids families report that the rugs made by Little Nomads as well as Ruggable have been great options for their play spaces and babies.